 Even without these added niceties, the headset’s wireless performance still lives up to my expectations for performance.
 My own testing shows that the battery can last a solid 10 hours and 26 minutes at a comfortably loud 33% volume.
 This should be plenty of time for most gaming sessions, but don’t expect to watch the extended Lord of the Rings trilogy on a single charge, let alone a Farscape marathon.
 Also, be forewarned that the headset will emit a warning beep once every minute once a low battery threshold has been hit that might prove irritating to some.
 Of course, you can always plug in a charging cable and continue playing games uninterrupted.

-In my modestly-sized townhome with four serviceable 2.4Ghz wireless networks in range, I found wireless interference to be a non-issue which has yet to interrupt my VoIP calls or gaming.
-In fact the only times I ever encountered wireless interference was when I walked behind a wall, stood next to the microwave, or went down into the basement.
+In my modestly-sized townhome with four serviceable 2.4Ghz wireless networks in range, I found wireless interference to be a non-issue that has yet to interrupt my VoIP calls or gaming.
+In fact, the only times I ever encountered wireless interference was when I walked behind a wall, stood next to the microwave, or went down into the basement.
 As much as I lament the ability to nuke a Hot Pocket and listen to music at the same time, my newly-found wireless freedom in the living room and bedroom is a significant improvement over the short leash of my corded headsets, especially since I like to pace around during Skype calls.

 I should point out that the wireless hardware in the Vengeance 2000 brings about a soft hissing noise whenever an audio source is active in Windows.
 You can hear the hiss in XBMC’s menu screens or during periods of dead silence in games and movies, but just about any level of music or ambient effects will quickly drown it out.
 To be fair, Logitech’s wireless G930 suffers from the same issue, but to a lesser extent.

-A safety booklet included with the headset makes reference to the lithium ion battery being removable, though it’s unlikely you’ll ever need to remove the battery until the headset’s ready to be retired and recycled.
+A safety booklet included with the headset makes reference to the lithium-ion battery being removable, though it’s unlikely you’ll ever need to remove the battery until the headset’s ready to be retired and recycled.
 Corsair has explained over a series of emails that they’re committed to servicing headsets with worn-down batteries through their RMA warranty process rather than asking users to install the batteries themselves.
 For users outside of warranty, Corsair plans to sell replacement batteries for a nominal fee, though the fine details here still need to be ironed out.

 It’s been a strange and mildly-frustrating ride to see where Corsair has taken their drivers throughout the Vengeance lineup.
 With the mice and keyboards, the main points of criticism were various bugs and poor documentation, though that’s slowly being addressed.
 With the Vengeance 1500 headset, stability was never an issue, though the reskin of C-Media’s drivers caused its own set of minor problems.

 Now with the release of the Vengeance 2000, we have a whole new driver that’s been stripped down to a skeleton feature set.
 Once downloaded and installed from Corsair’s website, users will have access to a new headset control panel featuring a giant “Bypass” button to toggle on/off C-Media’s Xear 3D surround effect.
-There’s also a 10-band equalizer, volume and mic sliders, and a room size selector for the surround effect.
+There’s also a 10-band equalizer, volume and mic sliders, and a room-size selector for the surround effect.

 Word from Corsair is that the new design is the result of marketing giving direction to simplify the interface to only provide essential controls.
 Though improving user accessibility is always a noble goal, I feel as if Corsair has taken the ethos of simplicity to a worrisome extreme here that ultimately hampers customization and compatibility.